kmnhan/SESExtension/README.md

 ### Installing

 Setup according to the SES documentation.
 Note that the `.dll` file for the `libzmq` library (generated on build) must be in the same directory with `UIExtension_Library.dll`.
+For the library to function, it must be built in Release configuration.